verygoodgraphics/vgg_docs/docs/specs/vectorgraphics/segment.md

 </div>

-A segment in a vector netWork.
+A segment in a vector network.

 <div className="property-preview">